mikenomitch/nomad-jwt-auth/README.md

 ## Remaining To Dos

-* Document how to do a simple management token setup
 * Document how to set up role/policy access and a more complex JWT
 * Document the permissions you need at the GHA level to get JWT acces